That’s a question many people are asking.

 *Working Tax Credit, Child Tax Credit, Housing Benefit, Income Support, Income Based JSA, Income Related ESA,

 WARNING 2: You have to be careful of timing when you make a claim for UC, when you’re on a wage.
-If you’re expecting a large payment from work (for example if you’re waiting for your last ‘normal’ wage before being furloughed) then it may be best to claim just after you’ve been paid, otherwise this higher wage will all be taken into account when your UC amount is worked out.
+If you’re expecting a large payment from work or from the Job Retention Scheme (for example if your employer plans to pay the 3 months' furlough pay in one lump) then it may be best to claim just after you’ve been paid, otherwise this higher wage will all be taken into account when your UC amount is worked out.